MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-tokens.md

 ### Embed for your customers

 *Embed for your customers* is a non-interactive solution.
-App users do not need to sign in for your app to access Power BI.
+Users do not need to sign in to your app, for your app to access Power BI.
 Instead, your app authenticates using one of these methods:

 * **[Service principal](embed-service-principal.md)**